topisi/Astral-3-configurations/README.md

 2.1. fromaper.zip contains examples from our paper

-2.2. astral_tables continas for each m a file about parameters for configurations
+2.2. astral_tables contains for each m a file about parameters for configurations

 2.3. figures contains two sufolders